joseneto/api_twitter/README.md

 ```
 ### Tests

-Api Twitter was built using TDD(Test Driven Development), all development was guided by the tests, there are 40 now, between units tests and acceptance tests that can be easyle executed running with Leininger.
+Api Twitter was built using TDD(Test Driven Development), all development was guided by the tests, there are 40 now, between units tests and acceptance tests that can be easily executed running with Leininger.

-Remenber that when all the tests are executed, all data created in the database will be erase.
+Remenber that when all the tests are executed, all data created in the database will be erased.

 Running all tests:
 ```sh